HIHHHIH/CapstoneProject2023/model/README.md

 ### How to use API for generating models
 ```
 # include "socket_client.h" -> use connect_server() / read_data() / send_data
-You can see the client prototype at client.cpp file
+You can see the client prototype at server/client.cpp file
 ```